ssddanbrown/gallery/readme.md

   - Webserver should attempt to serve static files based on the path, but default back to the `public/index.php` file.
   - You may want to consider ensuring that image file caching is active and http2 (or greater) is in use for image load performance.
 3. Copy the `config.php.example` file to `config.php` and fill with your own details.
+4. Ensure the `public/thumbs` directory permissions allow write-access for the web-server.

 ## Usage